BOSE, Waltham MA

 Confidence: You have the presence and credibility to command the respect of partners, journalists, senior stakeholders, and colleagues across all functional disciplines.
-You are confident but not cocky.

 Organization: You are capable of multi-tasking and prioritizing your own work, as we balance the conflicting demands of product development, user testing, channel development, and launch planning.
 You learned to juggle in college.

 Grit.
 You are a go-to person who can be counted on at crunch time.
 You don’t take ‘no’ for an answer.
 You find a way.